ntdat02092002/Kalapa-HTR-OCR/README.md

 Generate more data (little data each finetune stage) and finetune model from previous data + this

 ## 1. Download data
+All our generated data here: ...updating...

+We use tool <place_holder> to generate all this data

 ## 2. Train model
 ### 2.1 Setup environment